-The representatives have advised us that the underwriters propose to offer the shares of common stock directly to the public at the offering price on the cover of this prospectus and to selected dealers, which may include the underwriters, at such offering price less a selling concession not in excess of \$ per share.
-If all the shares are not sold at the initial offering price following the initial offering, the representatives may change the offering price and other selling terms.
+The representative has advised us that the underwriters propose to offer the shares of common stock directly to the public at the offering price on the cover of this prospectus and to selected dealers, which may include the underwriters, at such offering price less a selling concession not in excess of \$ per share.
+If all the shares are not sold at the initial offering price following the initial offering, the representative may change the offering price and other selling terms.

 The expenses of the offering that are payable by us are estimated to be approximately \$ (excluding underwriting discounts and commissions).
-We have agreed to reimburse the underwriters for certain of their expenses incurred in connection with, among others, the review and clearance by the Financial Industry Regulatory Authority, Inc., or FINRA, in an aggregate amount of up to \$35,000 and expenses incurred in connection with the directed share program, as set forth in the underwriting agreement.
+We have agreed to reimburse the underwriters for certain of their expenses in an amount up to \$